GabrielDougherty/gabrieldougherty.com/content/things-that-surprised-me-about-cmake.md

 will build fine.

-> Update July 24: fixed grammar, added note about variable names and missing libraries.
+> Update July 24: LoC was off by two orders of magnitude.
+Fixed grammar, added note about variable names and missing libraries.